- How do the prices work?

 - Can I try out the class for free on my first time?

 If you are reading this during the first week of semester then yes!
 If not, then unfortunately you’ve missed out.
 Your options are to pay the membership price and the casual rate of $10 for a class or sit on our comfortable couches and observe a class.

 We have a stall at Orientation Week each semester, where you can sign up.
 Otherwise you can come down to the rehearsal room whenever a class is on, and sign up there.
 Talk to any person sitting at the desk, or on the couches.
 They will probably be a committee member, because we live down there.
 They will sign you up for membership.

 - Where is the rehearsal room?

 We’re in the Campus Centre, underneath Boost Juice.
-Walk inside the double doors just to the left of Boost Juice and go down the stairs.
+Walk inside the double doors just to the left of Boost Juice, go through the grey door on the right, and go down the stairs.
 The rehearsal room is the first on your left!

 - Can I join a class halfway through a semester?

 Yes!
 You are very welcome to join a class at any point in the semester.